jacobmee/smartank/README.md

 # Smartank

 Smartank is an IoT device that connects to ORP, pH, and Temperature meters, providing real-time monitoring and data logging.
+The system uses Google Gemini 2.5 for image recognition.

 ![](images/reeftank.webp)

 ## Technologies Used